EricZinda/Perplexity/Backlog.md

             - Probably the solution group handlers should be tied to the actual predication *implementation* since they are *interpretation dependent*.
             - This can probably be done later since they will always fail anyway since the fact_check predication is dealing with instances and the group handlers will both fail
+        - fix so you can see all solutions while debugging for collective/cumulative case Test with Example25: "which files are in a folder?"
         - Regression: Example 34: 'file1.txt' and 'file2.txt' are in a folder together
             Yes, that is true.